 The Hearst Castle of trash is a fun jaunt off Pacific Coast Highway that you can tour multiple times a day.
 It is exceptionally eclectic — making it perfect for this list.

 Learn about how this overlooked vegetable is grown and harvested on an actual luffa farm.
-You can even buy and take home one; a fun and unique spot.
+You can even buy and take one home, making this a fun and unique spot.